Spiratatoe/Cabot_Trail_CEC_2025/README.md

 1. Check the included documentation for logistics and scoring questions
 2. Check the Programming Competition Case for competition questions
 3. Check the Discord for previously answered questions
 4. If you have done all of that, ask the Directors for help.
-If we can answer your question, it will be posted on the Discord in English and French.
+If we can answer your question, it will be posted on the Discord in English.

 # Important Notes
 In your README.md please specify: